Squash Bee. Copyright Sharp-Eatman Nature Photography

 Wild Bees: Photographs by Paula Sharp and Ross Eatman

 April 14, 2018 - November 11, 2018

-This exhibition Wild Bees features exquisite color photographs of wild bees in their natural habitats, along with an exploration of their varied lifestyles.
+The exhibition Wild Bees features exquisite color photographs of native bees in their natural habitats, along with an exploration of their varied lifestyles.
 The photographs are part of an ongoing wild bee project undertaken by photojournalist and writer Paula Sharp and nature photographer Ross Eatman, who began documenting wild bees inhabiting New York's Rockefeller State Park Preserve and neighboring Stone Barns Center for Food and Agriculture in 2014.
 Their lenses capture in beautiful detail the tremendous variety of shapes, colors and sizes of the insects.
 The essential role bees play in our planet’s health also comes into view.